Compression Socks: A Comprehensive Guide

 a.
 Compression Level

-• Mild Compression (8-15 mmHg): Suitable for general leg fatigue and swelling.
+• Mild Compression (8–15 mmHg): Ideal for tired, achy legs or feet and mild swelling.

-• Moderate Compression (15-20 mmHg): Ideal for travel, pregnancy, and minor varicose veins.
+• Mild Compression (15-20 mmHg): Perfect for travel, pregnancy and slight varicose veins.

-• Firm Compression (20-30 mmHg): Often prescribed for more severe varicose veins, post-surgery, or preventing DVT.
+• Firm Compression (20-30 mmHg): Typically used with severe varicose veins, post-surgery or for DVT prophylaxis.

 b.
 Size and Fit